 Ready to Pitch Your Book?

-Isabella Media also offers crowdfunded book publishing to authors but in addition ours includes training and everything you need to be successful.
-Just complete the Book Pitch form below.
+Isabella Media also offers crowdfunded book publishing to authors but in addition, ours includes training and everything you need to be successful.
+Just complete the Book Pitch form using this link.

 Three Crowdfunding Sites for Authors Funding Their Books was originally published in Isabella Media Blog on Medium, where people are continuing the conversation by highlighting and responding to this story.